bladebo/kriss_feed/README.md

 A simple and smart (or stupid) feed reader.

 My version is with some template changes
+Take care, my [src] version is not updated with my changes

 An example is available on [tontof.net](http://tontof.net/feed).